 Attractive web design has always played a key role in marketing and successful online sales.
 Choosing the right layout, colors, fonts and customer interactions increases the perceived value of your products and makes your business look more trustworthy.

 Luckily – you’re not the first webstore in the world!
-Whether you’re choosing an eCommerce site builder for your future shop or have been thinking about redesigning your current site, our fresh collection of Shopify stores should give you ample design inspiration for your next project!
+Whether you’re choosing an eCommerce site builder for your future shop or have been thinking about redesigning your current site, our fresh collection of most successful Shopify stores should give you ample design inspiration for your next project!

 Example 1: BeardBrand

 Beardbrand.com gives shoppers a beautiful full-screen experience.
 The site does exactly what it aims to do – make viewers want to grow their beards out!
 All accessories you need to make your beard perfect concentrated in two menu categories – Products and Collections.